uhkniazi/CGraphClust/Paper/readme.md

   * Clustering of Longitudinal dataset using CGraphClust class.
 3. cluster_dataset_2.R
   * Clustering of Cross-sectional dataset using CGraphClust class.
-4. merge_graphs_subcluster_ltbi.R
+4. merge_graphs_select_biomarker.R
   * Merge the two graphs for the two datasets, selecting genes that are co-expressed in both experiments.
-Used unsupervised clustering like kmeans to look for 2 sub-groups within the LTB groups using the reduced dimension cluster profile matrix.
+Select genes with high hub and degree scores from two clusters, perform variable steps to show these are also good biomarkers.